 How the retail industry manages its supply chain could hold the key to tackling systemic risk and achieving transparency in the financial markets.
 Regulatory mandates call for the financial services industry to collaborate and rethink its own data supply chain, writes Stephen Engdahl, SVP Product Strategy, GoldenSource.

-This whitepaper discusses GoldenSource's 360 EDM approach.
-The 360 EDM approach provides a 360-degree view of your business to not only increase profits by reducing operating costs and preventing expensive errors, but also to eliminate blinds spots due to inconsistent and/or incomplete data.
+This white paper discusses GoldenSource’s 360 EDM approach to data management.
+Get a 360-degree view of your business to not only increase profits by reducing operating costs and preventing expensive errors, but also to eliminate blinds spots due to inconsistent and/or incomplete data.

 The Solvency II directive provides for an EU-wide, consistent, risk-based approach to determining capital requirements for insurance firms.
 When fully adopted – by January 2014 – the framework set forth through Solvency II will protect the insurance policy holder from risk of insurance company failure.

-This paper describes the current difficulty in automating the processing of complex instruments and presents an overview of how the interconnected data delivered by Enterprise Data Management can be used to deliver increased automation and mitigate the not inconsiderable risks of exposure to unclear risks, such as counterparty exposure.
+This paper describes the current difficulty in automating the processing of complex instruments.
+It presents an overview of how the interconnected data delivered by Enterprise Data Management can be used to deliver increased automation and mitigate the not inconsiderable risks of exposure to unclear risks, such as counterparty exposure.